-This privacy notice explains how we will process your personal information for the purposes of Green Gas Support Scheme (“GGSS”), administered by Ofgem.
+This privacy notice explains how we will collect and process your personal information for the purposes of Green Gas Support Scheme (“GGSS”), administered by Ofgem.
 This privacy notice also set out your rights as a data subject.

 It applies to information we process concerning: